jakecoffman/crud/README.md

 This will add a route `/widgets/:id` that responds to the PATCH method.
 It generates swagger and serves it at the root of the web application.
 It validates that the ID in the path is a number, so you don't have to.
 It also validates that the body is an object and has an "owner" property that is a string, again so you won't have to.

-The `preHandlers` run before validation, and the `Handler` runs after validation is successful.
+The `PreHandlers` run before validation, and the `Handler` runs after validation is successful.